Beliavsky/Fortran-Tools/README.md

 [OpenCoarrays](https://github.com/sourceryinstitute/opencoarrays): supports Fortran 2018 compilers by providing a parallel application binary interface (ABI) that abstracts away the underlying parallel programming model, which can be the Message Passing Interface (MPI) or OpenSHMEM, from sourceryinstitute

+### Plotting
+[accis](https://github.com/ihutch/accis): plotting and graphics library by Ian Hutchinson.
+Related project: [PLOTTRACES](https://github.com/ihutch/PLOTTRACES)

+[CHART_COUPE](https://github.com/meom-group/CHART_COUPE): Fortran plotting package based on NCL libraries, tuned for geophysical numerical model output, from meom-group

+[DISLIN](https://www.dislin.de/): high-level plotting library for displaying data as curves, polar plots, bar graphs, pie charts, 3D-color plots, surfaces, contours and maps, available for several C, C++, Fortran 77 and Fortran 90/95 compilers on the operating systems Unix, Linux, FreeBSD, Windows, Mac OSX and MS-DOS.
+The DISLIN distributions can be used freely without any restrictions.
+Access to the source code and a preferred support is available via a contract.

+[fplot](https://github.com/jchristopherson/fplot): provides a convenient interface for plotting with Gnuplot, by jchristopherson

+[giza](https://github.com/danieljprice/giza): 2D scientific plotting library built on cairo, by Daniel Price et al. Provides uniform output to pdf, ps, png and X-Windows.
+Written in C with no dependencies (other than cairo) as a direct replacement for PGPLOT.

+[gnufor2](https://bitbucket.org/alberto743/gnufor2/src/master/): Fortran 90 module by Alexey Kuznetsov with subroutines for plotting data, including 2D, 3D plots, surfaces, polar coordinates, and histograms.
+It is a modification of the [GNUFOR](https://people.math.sc.edu/Burkardt/f_src/gnufor/gnufor.html) interface written by John Burkardt.

+[graffer](https://github.com/jtappin/graffer): interactive tool for generating plots of data and/or functions, by James Tappin.
+The original graffer was an IDL program.
+This version provides most of the same functionality in a Fortran program using gtk-fortran and plplot for the GUI and plotting respectively.
+To display functions gdl (gnudatalanguage) or IDL is required.

+[M_calcomp](https://github.com/urbanjost/M_calcomp): old graphics library used in conjunction with M_draw for work with old codes, by urbanjost.
+The CALCOMP library is a simple set of FORTRAN callable graphic routines that allows users to quickly construct plots.

+[ogpf](https://github.com/kookma/ogpf): Object-Based Interface to GnuPlot from Fortran, by kookma

+[PG2PLplot](https://github.com/AstroFloyd/PG2PLplot): facilitate the transition from Fortran code linked against [PGPlot](https://sites.astro.caltech.edu/~tjp/pgplot/) to linking it against [PLplot](http://plplot.sourceforge.net/), which is open source and maintained.
+Currently, many PGPlot routines are included, but the code is by no means exhaustive.

+[PGPLOT](https://sites.astro.caltech.edu/~tjp/pgplot/) PGPLOT Graphics Subroutine Library is a Fortran- or C-callable, device-independent graphics package for making simple scientific graphs, by Tim Pearson.
+It is intended for making graphical images of publication quality with minimum effort on the part of the user.
+For most applications, the program can be device-independent, and the output can be directed to the appropriate device at run time.

+[PLplot](http://plplot.org/): can be used to create standard x-y plots, semi-log plots, log-log plots, contour plots, 3D surface plots, mesh plots, bar charts and pie charts.
+Multiple graphs (of the same or different sizes) may be placed on a single page, and multiple pages are allowed for those device formats that support them.
+C library with bindings to Fortran 2003 and many other languages.

+[PlPlotLib](https://github.com/zoziha/PlPlotLib): wrapper for PlPlot inspired by the interface of matplotlib, by zoziha.
+It is intended to fill the need for rapid feedback while developing numerical simulations, and does not replace more sophisticated packages such as matplotlib or even direct use of PlPlot.

+[PyFerret](https://github.com/NOAA-PMEL/PyFerret): Ferret is an interactive computer visualization and analysis environment designed to meet the needs of oceanographers and meteorologists analyzing large and complex gridded data sets, from NOAA/PMEL.
+It runs on recent Unix and Mac systems, using X windows for display.
+PyFerret, introduced in 2012, is a Python module wrapping Ferret.

+[pyplot-fortran](https://github.com/jacobwilliams/pyplot-fortran): generate plots from Fortran using Python's matplotlib.pyplot, by jacobwilliams

 ### Preprocessors
 [f90 do nest](https://github.com/hattom/f90_do_nest): Python script to generated deeply nested do loops in Fortran, by Thomas Hayward-Schneider.
 It will generate "classical" nested do/enddo in f90code.F90 and also a do concurrent version in f90code_conc.F90.